 - In the Teams Provisioning section, click Add.
 Select one of the Team reports you created earlier.
 In the second box, select "Create a new Team."
 Enter a name for the team.
 Click OK, and repeat for the remaining Teams.

 - In the Report Wizard section, click Create a Leaderboard.
 Choose a Metric report, and map the desired fields from the report to the Metric(s) you’ve defined in Hoopla.
 If you have not defined any applicable Metrics in Hoopla, you may do so here by selecting Create a new Metric and giving it a Name.
 Schedule how often you want that report to sync with Hoopla, and then click next.
 You will then be prompted to create a Leaderboard.
 Give your Leaderboard a name, choose which type of Leaderboard you want to build (User or Team) and then add any additional Metrics to that Leaderboard (you only need one Metric, but may select up to four).
 Choose Players & Watchers for the Leaderboard and then click next.
 Finally, you may select any Channels or Segments to add your new Leaderboard to (this is not required) and then click Create Leaderboard.
 If you do not have any channels created, go ahead and create one here.

 - If you simply want to map a report to a Metric without creating a Leaderboard, go into the Metric Sources section, click Add.
 Choose a Metric report, and map the desired fields from the report to the Metric(s) you’ve defined in Hoopla.
 Schedule how often you want that report to sync with Hoopla, click OK, then repeat for the remaining Metric reports.

 - Click Save at the top of the page.
 Your reports will run in the background, updating your Users, Teams, and Metrics.
 That process may take a couple minutes.

-Now you’re ready to configure your Hoopla TV Channels!
+Now you’re ready to configure your Hoopla Channels!